 The totals don't necessarily reflect the number of individual donors.
 Donations under $200 aren't itemized.

 Kennedy campaign officials said nearly half of his individual contributions were for $100 or less and that about 60 percent of all of Kennedy's donors -- including small money donors -- are from Massa chusetts.
-They also said that only 7 percent of Kennedy's total fundraising haul comes from PACs.

 "Joe is grateful for all of the support he has received thus far.
 His focus has been and will remain in the 4th District, where he has opened five field offices, held nearly 180 public events and signed up over 2,500 volunteers," campaign spokeswoman Emily Browne said.